-- Security Awareness Programming is completed at the beginning of each semester when Resident Assistants host hall meetings to educate residents. - Each semester residents are exposed to campus safety programs.
-Programs include importance of locking doors, engraving personal property, reporting suspicious behavior, theft prevention, self-defense, tips to avoid sexual misconduct/harassment, and alcohol awareness. - Assault prevention programs are presented to residence halls and other on-campus resident students including fraternities and sororities each semester.
-Graduate Hall Directors receive training in assault prevention.
-Informational brochures regarding sexual assault are available. - Alcohol Abuse and Drug prevention programs are presented in the residence halls and other on-campus resident students including fraternities and sororities each semester.
-Resident Assistants and Graduate Hall Directors receive programming training and are networked with offices and staff members that can assist in this training.
+- Security Awareness Programming is completed at the beginning of each semester when Resident Assistants host hall meetings to educate residents - Each semester residents are exposed to campus safety programs.
+Programs include importance of locking doors, engraving personal property, reporting suspicious behavior, theft prevention, self-defense, tips to avoid sexual misconduct/harassment, and alcohol awareness.
+An emphasis will be placed on advocating safety and security during the month of October through self-defense, alcohol and drug prevention, and sexual assault prevention programs - Assault prevention programs are presented to residence halls and other on-campus resident students including fraternities and sororities each semester.
+Residence Life Coordinators receive training in assault prevention.
+Informational brochures regarding sexual assault are available - Alcohol Abuse and Drug prevention programs are presented in the residence halls and other on-campus resident students including fraternities and sororities each semester.
+Resident Assistants and Residence Life Coordinators receive programming training and are networked with offices and staff members that can assist in this training